myromeo/homeassistant_gandi_ddns/README.md

 ## Features
 - Supports both root (@) and subdomains
-- Works on all architectures supported by Home Assistant OS
-- Compatible with Home Assistant templates for automation
 - Publishes sensor data to an MQTT broker
+- Checks and upodates your Gandi A Record every 5 minutes.

 ## Installation
 1. Get your Gandi API key (from https://account.gandi.net/).
+Click your username, Account Settings and create a Personal Access Token.
+Be sure to note this as you can not retrieve it once you've left the creating screen!
 2. Install this add-on via the Home Assistant Add-on Store.
-3. Enter your API key, domain, and subdomain in the add-on settings.
+3. Enter your API key, domain, and subdomain in the add-on configuration.
-4. Enter the IP address, username and password of your MQTT broker
+4. If required, Enter the IP address, username and password of your MQTT broker in the add-on configuration.
 5. Start the add-on.
 Your DNS will update automatically!

 ## Home Assistant MQTT Sensor